HL7/davinci-alerts/source/pages/guidance.md

 ### Push Alert Notification

-{% include img.html img="push_transaction.svg" caption="Figure 4" %}
+{% include img.html img="push_alert_1.svg" caption="Figure 4a" %}

-As shown in Figure 4, When an event or request triggers an alert the Alert Sender notifies the Alert Recipient or Alert Intermediary.
-The  [`$notify`] operation is used to notify and push alert information to the them.
+As shown in Figure 4a and 4b, When an event or request triggers an alert, the Alert Sender creates an Alert bundle and notifies the Alert Recipient or Alert Intermediary.
+The [Da Vinci Notify Operation] operation is used to notify and push alert information to the them.
 The body of this operation is a Parameter resource consisting of a single parameter with two nested parts containing:

+1. The Alert Bundle containing the required Alert Communication profile and required resources for this Alert event use case.
+The table in the previous section lists for each alert scenario, the relevant resources to be included in the Alert Bundle and referenced in the `Communication.payload` element.

-1. The [Da Vinci Alerts Endpoint Profile] which provides the recipient with the technical details of an endpoint for getting additional information from the medical record for this event.
+1. The [Da Vinci Alerts Endpoint Profile] which is intended only for the *direct* recipient of the operation and provides the recipient with the technical details for getting additional information from the medical record for the alert.
+The Endpoint SHALL NOT be distributed by the Alert Intermediary to Alert Recipients.

     Note that an authentication token may be supplied in `Endpoint.header` by the Alert Sender to allow direct recipients of the Alert (whether an Alert Recipient or Alert Intermediary) to access additional information.
 This and other supplied headers, if any are given, are appended to the GET request.
 Sending these tokens has obvious security consequences.
 The server and client are responsible for ensuring that the content is appropriately secured.

-1. The Alert Bundle containing the required Alert Communication profile and required resources for this Alert event use case.
+In the context of the `$notify` operation, the Alert Recipient is treated as a ["black box"] and simply accepts and process the submitted data and there is no further expectations.
+The response to the operation and the transaction Bundle are defined in the FHIR specification.

+Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support ["reliable delivery"]
+{:.note-to-balloters}

 Since the parameter can repeat a single operation transaction may contain multiple alerts.
-The table in the previous section lists for each alert scenario, the relevant resources to be included in the Alert Bundle and referenced in the `Communication.payload` element.
 There is no expectation that the data submitted represents all the data required by the the Alert Recipient, only that the data is known to be relevant to the triggering event.
 Using the Alerts Endpoint data, additional information from the patient's medical record can be obtained by performing FHIR RESTful searches.

-The Alert Recipient simply accepts and process the submitted data and there is no further expectations.
-The response to the `$notify` operation and the transaction Bundle are defined in the FHIR specification.

-Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support "Guaranteed Delivery"
-{:.note-to-balloters}

-##### Usage
+#### APIs
 {:.no_toc}

+The following Da Vinci Alert FHIR artifacts are used in this transaction:

+- [Da Vinci Alerts Bundle Profile]
+- [Da Vinci Alerts Communication Profile]
+- [Da Vinci Alerts Endpoint Profile]
+- [Da Vinci Notify Operation]

+#### Usage
+{:.no_toc}

-The `$notify` operation is invoked by the Alert Sender using the `POST` syntax with Parameter resource in the request body.
+The `$notify` operation is invoked by the Alert Sender using the `POST` syntax with Parameter resource in the request body:

 `POST [base]Communication/$notify`